rokucommunity/rooibos/docs/index.md

 end function
 ```

-## Backward compatability
+## Backward compatibility

 <a name="compatible-with-legacy-framework"></a>

-Rooibos is no longer backward compatible with the [legacy framework](https://github.com/rokudev/unit-testing-framework/), since version 2.0.0.
+Rooibos is nbackward compatible with the [legacy framework](https://github.com/rokudev/unit-testing-framework/), Use the `-l --legacySupport` flag with rooibosC to use this feature.

+`'@Only`, `'@Ingore`, `'@Setup`, `'@TearDown` are all supported.
+Only and Ignore can be applied to a whole test suite, or individual test cases.

+Your files required to follow the convention as laid out [here](https://github.com/rokudev/unit-testing-framework/blob/master/samples/SimpleTestApp/source/tests/Test__Main.brs)

-It is recommended that you upgrade your legacy tests to the new syntax for maximum flexibility and comfort.
+It is recommended that you upgrade your legacy tests to the new syntax for maximum flexibility, functionality and comfort.

 ## Generate code coverage